 Of course, this is all dependent on two very important factors: budget and space.
 As your guest list increases, your costs increase accordingly.
 If the budget is tight, think about setting limits on plus-ones.
 (Note: The cost of adding one more place setting shouldn’t trump ruining a relationship with your invitee.)
 Similarly, if space is tight, you may also need to cut back on the plus-ones you dole out.
 If your venue or caterer has capacity limits, you can always extend plus-ones once you receive regrets.

-For the single guests you are inviting, a plus-one is a nice gesture, but shouldn’t come at the expense of people you wanted to invite but couldn’t due to budget or space constraints.
+If you are inviting guests that are single, a plus-one is a nice gesture, but shouldn’t come at the expense of people you wanted to invite but couldn’t due to budget or space constraints.

-Once you’ve made your decisions on who gets to bring a guest to your wedding, how do you make it clear to them?
-Here’s how to word wedding invitations with no plus-one or with one:
+Once you’ve made your decisions on who gets to bring a guest to your wedding day, how do you make it clear to them?
+Whether your family members or BFFs are seeking extra seats reserved for their friend, here’s how to word wedding invitations with no plus-one or with one:

 It is best practice to include the name of your guest’s plus-one on the invitation when you know it.
 You can include the plus-one on the invitation with the guest, listing his or her name on a separate line below your guest.